onevcat/Kingfisher/Sources/Documentation.docc/CommonTasks/CommonTasks.md

 # Common Tasks

-Code snippet that covers the most common tasks.
-Feel free to copy and paste them to your next great project.
+Below is a code snippet designed to address the most commonly encountered tasks.
+You are encouraged to freely integrate this snippet into your upcoming projects.

 @Metadata {
     @PageImage(purpose: card, source: "common-tasks-card"))